Baltimore Born & Raised

 Working together as a team, it becomes everyone’s responsibility (Administration, Faculty and Parents) to make sure they open their eyes, ears, and hearts to learn as much as they can about each child’s unique gifts.
 Attaining this information, ensures that each child is fully prepared for their next academic setting where they can comfortably achieve success.

-“Liz, You create more than a preschool, you created a community.
-I saw the school community grow and strengthen every year we attended.
+“Liz, You created a community.
+I saw the community grow and strengthen every year we attended.
 You spent countless hours of YOUR time, creating fun activities for the children and parents.
 You developed a culture of giving to those in need.
 Even after children moved on, you maintained contact and graciously hosted alumni events on YOUR time.
 Again, when I share this with friends whose children attended other preschools, they said “wow, I wish I sent my child there”.
 We feel blessed to have been at your school.”

 Dawn & Marty O’Neil (Parents)